Steveaub/homepilot-ai/docs/project-specific/hackernews-insights.md

 - Companies like Modern Realty and reAlpha still act as licensed brokerages.
 - This brings regulatory burdens, fiduciary duties, and legal risks.
+- Modern Realty's co-founder has stated they are "not necessarily trying to uproot the industry," but rather aim to enhance the real estate buying experience by supporting agents.

 **HomePilot AI Application:**